-Pressure Cooker Cincinnati Chili recipe - a taste of the queen city from your pressure cooker in about an hour.
+Cincinnati Chili Recipe (Instant Pot) - a taste of the queen city from your pressure cooker in about an hour.

-- 1 pound dried red kidney beans, sorted and rinsed
+- 1 pound dry red kidney beans, sorted and rinsed

 - 1 tablespoon vegetable oil